RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/Transitions.md

 ### Setting a transition

-`SimpleShellTransition` can be set to any page via `SimpleShell.Transition` attached property.
+`SimpleShellTransition` can be set on any page via `SimpleShell.Transition` attached property.
 If you set a transition on your `SimpleShell` object, that transition will be used as the default transition for all pages.

 When navigating from one page to another, **transition of the destination page is played**.